 Vehicle permits are displayed by hanging them from the rear view mirror.
 Permits must be visible through the windshield.
 For cars without rear view mirrors, place your permit on the driver's side of the dashboard.
 It is your responsibility to properly display a parking permit when parking at PCC.

-If you forget your permit, you must purchase a one-day permit (available at the business office, bookstore, or from the permit dispensers located in the parking areas) to park at PCC.
+If you forget your permit, you must purchase a one-day permit (available at Student Account Services, the bookstore, or from the permit dispensers located in the parking areas) to park at PCC.

 Responsibility for locating an appropriate designated parking area rests with the operator of the motor vehicle.
 Lack of a readily available designated parking area is not an excuse for violation of any parking regulation.
 Any vehicle parked in violation of any regulation is subject to citation and towing at the expense of the owner or operator.